rspec/rspec-metagem/features/README.markdown

-rspec-expectations is used to set expectations in executable examples.
+rspec-expectations is used to define expected outcomes.

     describe Account do
       it "has a balance of zero when first created" do